Ricky512227/EventStreamMonitor/README.md

 **Kamal Sai Devarapalli** - [GitHub](https://github.com/Ricky512227)

-This project represents my journey from naive threading implementations to production-grade event-driven architecture.
-The 3-year gap between versions taught me more about backend engineering than any tutorial ever could.
+This project represents my journey from naive threading implementations to production-grade microservices architecture.
+The 4-year gap between versions taught me more about backend engineering than any tutorial ever could.

 ---